themesberg/flowbite-svelte/src/routes/components/kbd.md

 <MetaTag {breadcrumb_title} {title} {dir} {description}/>

 <script>
-  import { Htwo, PageHeadSection, TableProp, TableDefaultRow, MetaTag } from '../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' import { props as items} from '../props/Kbd.json' import { props as items2} from '../props/ArrowKeyDown.json' import { props as items3} from '../props/ArrowKeyLeft.json'
+  import { PageHeadSection, TableProp, TableDefaultRow, MetaTag } from '../utils' import { P, A } from '$lib' import { props as items} from '../props/Kbd.json' import { props as items2} from '../props/ArrowKeyDown.json' import { props as items3} from '../props/ArrowKeyLeft.json'